""

 Letters of Recommendation Required 3

 These letters should address your potential for academic success in graduate school.
 At least two should come from instructors who have knowledge of your academic performance.
 The third may come from a clinical supervisor, employer, or other individual who has knowledge of your academic potential and likelihood for success in graduate school.
-No more than three.
+Please submit no more than three letters of recommendation.

 This is an opportunity for you to highlight experiences, related skills, and personal attributes which make you an exceptional candidate.
 1-3 pages, single-spaced.